NatalieSalemme/CollegeContactForm/README.md

 # CollegeContactForm
-Sample contact form for a university
+Sample contact form for a university using HTML and CSS.